SpectraCare, Dale SO team for safe holiday weekend

-SpectraCare and the Dale County Sheriff’s Office remind everyone that this July 4 weekend when you are under the influence you could also be under arrest if you choose to drink and drive.
+SpectraCare and the Dale County Sheriff’s Office remind everyone that this July 4 weekend if you are under the influence you could also be under arrest if you choose to drink and drive.

 People are also reading…